Ganthology/Ganthology/README.md

 - Working as a full-time software engineer in 2022 ✅
 - Leading a small team of developers in late 2022 ✅
 - Joining an early stage startup as a full-stack engineer in early 2023 ✅
+- Led multiple high-impact projects in the early stage startup 2023 - 2024 ✅

 ### Here's my Github Stats